 In 2014, The Trust became a sponsor of the Challenger Multi-Academy Trust (CMAT), a group of schools in which the ‘Challenger’ model is supported and developed: an environment for study where honesty, character and fair play are highly valued, and the Challenger Diploma is an integral part of improving standards and achieving academic success.
 The Trust’s duties as sponsor of CMAT are to appoint the leadership team and select the governing body, monitor the academy’s performance, reporting to the DfE as necessary, and making sure the academy spends its funding effectively.

-The Challenger Trust helps schools achieve more for less and gives them the capacity to run their own bespoke, structured programme for character development.
+The Challenger Trust helps schools achieve more for less and gives community partnerships the capacity to run their own bespoke, structured programme for character development.
 Our role is to commission, promote and evaluate successful and innovative character development programmes that ultimately increase a young person’s social mobility and life chances.

 Why Support The Challenger Trust?

 The Challenger Trust’s work is now more important than ever.

 A report from the CBI in 2014 states that ‘employers are clear that a successful education system is one which equips young people with the attitudes, behaviours and characteristics that are needed for success in a work environment – determination, resilience, creativity and emotional intelligence, for example – are a crucial part of the picture that employers want to see as a key focus in schools’.

 Research by the University of Birmingham and the Jubilee Centre for Character & Virtues also concludes that:

 - Character education is about fairness and each child has a right to character development.